Lightning-AI/pytorch-lightning/README.md

 **Are there plans to support virtualenv?**
 Nope.
 Please use anaconda or miniconda.

+**Which PyTorch versions do you support?**
+Lightning 0.4.2+ supports PyTorch 1.2.0.
+For PyTorch 1.1.0 install Lightning 0.4.0 with test-tube=0.6.7.6.

 ## Bleeding edge
 If you can't wait for the next release, install the most up to date code with:
 ```bash